 - Barrett’s esophagus: A condition that occurs when the normal cells of the esophagus, the squamous cells, are replaced by intestinal cells, usually as a result of damage to the lining of the esophagus.
 Barrett’s esophagus is a risk factor for esophageal cancer.

 - Esophageal cancer: Cancer as a complication of GERD is very rare.
 Difficulty swallowing and unintended weight loss are two of the most typical early symptoms.
 For more information, take a look at this comprehensive resource on esophageal cancer.

 Gastroesophageal reflux disease (GERD) treatment

 The treatment method used for gastroesophageal reflux disease will depend on the severity of the condition.
 Mild cases will usually be treated with lifestyle changes and over-the-counter medication.

-- Avoiding reflux-inducing foods and drinks, such as caffeine, chocolate and alcohol
+- Avoiding reflux-inducing foods and drinks, such as caffeinated beverages, chocolate and alcohol

 - Quitting smoking

 If medication is required, doctors will generally prescribe proton pump inhibitors.
 This type of medication is generally safe to use and causes few side-effects.
 If the condition responds well to the medication, the affected person may only need to use them in the short-term, usually for around eight weeks.
 However, if symptoms return, long-term use may be required.
 Antacids, such as H2-antagonists, may also be prescribed in some cases.

 Gastroesophageal reflux disease (GERD) prevention

 Losing weight through the maintenance of a healthy and balanced diet, moving around regularly, drinking less coffee, avoiding alcohol, quitting smoking and learning better ways to deal better with daily stress can help to prevent gastroesophageal reflux disease.
 Treating the symptoms of gastroesophageal reflux can also help to prevent long-term complications of the condition.